 The Colorpoint Shorthair is a cat of extremes.
 The head is a long triangle, and the tall ears are a continuation of the triangle.
 The nose is long and straight.
 The legs are long and slender.
 The long tail tapers to a point.
 The bright blue eyes are almond shaped.

-The cat's coat is short, glossy and lies close to the body.
+Her coat is short, glossy and lies close to the body.
 The beauty of the Colorpoint is obvious in the look of the blue eyes, the slender muscled body and the contrast between the light body color and the darker extremities.
 This contrast is called "color restriction" or, more commonly, "pointing."
 The color of the fur on the ears, tail and feet is significantly different than the body, and this darker color on the extremities gradually blends into the lighter color of the body.
 The face shows a "mask" of the same deeper point color.
 This mask covers the face, surrounding the eyes and covering the whisker pads.
-This mask is smaller in a kitten and gradually increases as the cat grows older.
+This mask is smaller in a kitten and gradually increases as she grows older.

 In the Colorpoint Shorthair, unlike most Siamese, the points may show evidence of tabby striping as well as tortoiseshell patterns limited to the points.

-With its long, muscular body, the Colorpoint shorthair can show a potbelly even after indulging in only one day of over-eating.
+With her long, muscular body, the Colorpoint shorthair can show a potbelly even after indulging in only one day of over-eating.
 The nutrition must be carefully controlled for this breed.
 The long, slim legs are not made to hold a fat body.

 The Colorpoint Shorthair is a combination of the Siamese and other Shorthaired cats, primarily the American Shorthair.
 This combination resulted in a cat with the pointing of the Siamese, but with colors not allowed in the Siamese cat.
-In addition, the body of the cat, while similar in appearance to that of the Siamese, is more muscular although the bones remain fine.
+In addition, the body of the breed, while similar in appearance to that of the Siamese, is more muscular although the bones remain fine.